michael99nahum/767121_project/README.md

 # 767121
-Air transportation fare prediction Michael Nahum, Arianna Caiffa, Angel Marfiuc
+Air transportation fare prediction: Michael Nahum, Arianna Caiffa, Angel Marfiuc

 ## INTRODUCTION:

-The purpose of the project is to use the information provided in the dataset to predict flights' costs, which can assist both customers and airlines in making informed decisions about booking flights and understanding the factors that affect flight prices.
+The purpose of the project is to use the dataset provided to predict flight prices for different airlines and routes in India, which can assist both customers and airlines in making informed decisions about booking flights and understanding the factors that affect flight prices.

-The dataset includes information such as the airline's name, flight number, source and destination cities, departure and arrival times, number of stops, ticket class, flight duration, days left until departure, and ticket price in local currency.
+The dataset includes information such as the airline's name, the flight number, source and destination cities, departure and arrival times, the number of stops, the class of the ticket, the flight duration, The number of days between the date of data collection and the date of departure, and ticket price in local currency.

 To begin, we first cleaned the data, handling missing values and outliers.
 After cleaning the data, we performed exploratory data analysis (EDA) using visualization to evaluate the entire dataset.
-Then we examined correlations and data distribution, in order to achieve the goal, that is to determine the metric that correlates the most with price.
+Then we examined correlations and data distribution, and we determined the metric that is most correlated with price.

-Next, we selected suitable features and transformed the data as necessary to prepare it for modeling.
+Next, in the process of feature engineering we selected suitable features and transformed the data as necessary to prepare it for modeling.
-Following that, we divided the data into training and testing sets in order to evaluate at three regression models using appropriate metrics to assess their performance.
+Following that, we divided the data into training and testing sets in order to evaluate three regression models using appropriate metrics to assess their performance.
-After that, we tuned the hyperparameters of our best-performing model, Ensamble Model, to achieve the best possible performance.
+After that, we tuned the hyperparameters of our best-performing model, which is the Random Forest Regressor, to achieve the best possible performances.
+We concluded our work with an interpretation of the results and by providing inisights based on our findings.

 ## METHODS: